VladimirVuletic/github-workflows/workflows/updating-your-project.md

 And one untracked file:
     workflows/updating-your-project.md

-3. To add **all** changes in the current directory to the staging area we can use `git add .` However, sice I've modified one scneario and added a new one, it makes more sense for me to actually do two separete commits, so that's what I'm going to do.
+3. To add **all** changes in the current directory to the staging area we can use `git add .` However, sice I've modified one scenario and added a new one, it makes more sense for me to actually do two separete commits, so that's what I'm going to do.
 `git add README.md workflows/creating-new-project.md`

 4. Now let's create a **commit** with a descriptive message: